Perceptual Generative Autoencoders: Related Work

-In a different line of work, reversible generative models \cite{dinh2014nice,dinh2016density,kingma2018glow} are developed to enable exact inference.
+In a different line of work, reversible generative models \cite{dinh2014nice,dinh2016density} are developed to enable exact inference.
 Consequently, by the change of variables theorem, the likelihood of each data sample can be exactly computed and optimized.
+Recent work shows that they are capable of generating realistic images \cite{kingma2018glow}.
 However, to avoid expensive Jacobian determinant computations, reversible models can only be composed of restricted transformations, rather than general neural network architectures.
-While this restriction can be relaxed by utilizing recently developed neural ordinary differential equations \cite{chen2018neural,grathwohl2018ffjord}, they still rely on a shared dimensionality between latent and data spaces, which remains an unnatural restriction.
+While this restriction can be relaxed by utilizing recently developed neural ordinary differential equations \cite{chen2018neural,grathwohl2018ffjord}, they still rely on a shared dimensionality between the latent and data spaces, which remains an unnatural restriction.
 In this work, we use the proposed training framework to trade exact inference for unrestricted neural network architectures and arbitrary latent dimensionalities, generalizing maximum likelihood training to autoencoder-based models.